ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 For deleting a running container, you will need to use the `--force` option.
 For deleting all anonymous volumes of a container, you will need to use the `--volumes` option.
 This is recommended to use when you really don't need the container anymore.

-Deletions are not reversible, take extreme care when deleting containers or volumes.
+Deletions are not reversible.
+Take extreme care when deleting containers or volumes.
+{: .notice--danger}

 ### The container upgrade procedure